Froot-NetSys/PromSketch-Standalone/README.md

-# PromSketch Server – Setup and Testing Guide
+# PromSketch Standalone Server – Setup and Testing Guide

 This repository contains the implementation of **PromSketch**, a sketch-based time series processing server, along with supporting tools for ingestion, query testing, visualization, and performance benchmarking.